acremona/glacier-anomalies-at-point-scale/sphinx/outlook.rst

 Link to Glacier Mass Balance
 -----------------------------

 Strictly speaking, the algorithms measure a change in height of the glacier surface compared to a fixed pole.
 In order to convert this into a glacier mass balance in [m w.e.], the displacements therefore have to be multiplied by a factor :math:`\rho_{ice}/\rho_{water}`.
-This is further complicated when cases like station 1001 are considered (discussed in chapter \ref{sec:findel}), which are installed on a snow cover.
+This is further complicated when cases like station 1001 are considered, which are installed on a snow cover.
 The mass balance there could be approximated with a factor :math:`\rho_{snow}/\rho_{water}`.
 This however suggests that only snow is melting during the time when a snow cover is existent, which is not entirely true (see report).
 Also, the exact snow density and the transition from snow melt to ice melt remain unsolved.
 In contrast to already existing snow cover during installation, short-term changes in the mass balance due to summer snowfall cannot be taken into account at the moment because the camera does not move relative to the pole both when snow falls and when the newly deposited snow cover melts.
 Furthermore, the current sign convention suggests that glacier melt equals positive displacements.
 All values must therefore be inverted, as the common known sign convention suggests that melt results in a negative mass balance.

 Continuous Integration and Delivery